sinhongCheuk/GREAT-triangle-counting/README.md

 ```

 ### Running
-After compilation, you can run the provided `.sh` file or use the command below:
+After compilation, you can run the provided `.sh` file or use the command below to run:

 ```bash
 java -cp .:<your_path_to_fastutil.jar> Main 0.1 100000